Emerging Poets Fellowship

-Now in its eighth year, the Emerging Poets Fellowship at Poets House provides poets with an opportunity to receive guidance and instruction from distinguished and diverse faculty, and camaraderie and support from a cohort of engaged emerging voices.
-Students have access to Poets House’s extensive 70,000-volume library, unique archives, and wide-ranging programs.
+Now in its eighth year, the Emerging Poets Fellowship at Poets House provides poets with an opportunity to receive mentorship, camaraderie, and support from distinguished and diverse faculty, experienced staff, and a cohort of engaged emerging poets.
+Fellows have access to Poets House’s extensive 70,000-volume library, unique archives, and wide-ranging programs.
 Tuition is free to those accepted into the program.
 Application to the Emerging Poets Fellowship Program is open to emerging poets living in one of the five boroughs of New York City.

-Fellows participate in a semester-long workshop taught by an established poet.
-They will also meet one-on-one with the workshop leader and distinguished guests at times to be determined.
-Fellows are encouraged to attend events at Poets House throughout the Fellowship.
+This is not a traditional MFA workshop.
+Fellows participate in a fifteen-week weekly workshop program led by the Workshop Coordinator, an established poet with deep affiliation with the poetry community.
+They will also meet one-on-one with the Workshop Coordinator and distinguished poets at times to be determined.
+They will become acquainted with the staff and inner workings of Poets House, a leading literary non-profit organization in service of poets and poetry.
+Fellows are encouraged to attend events at Poets House for free throughout the Fellowship.
 Special visits from editors and publishers are also part of the program.

-Funded annually by a generous grant from the Jerome Foundation, the fifteen-week program facilitates artistic, professional, and personal development through weekly workshops, individualized mentoring sessions, craft discussions with visiting poets, and roundtables with experts on performance and contemporary publishing.
+Funded annually by a grant from the Jerome Foundation, the fifteen-week program facilitates the full development of poetic practice through weekly workshops, individualized mentoring sessions, poetic discussions with visiting poets, and roundtables with experts on performance and contemporary publishing.
 The program culminates in a final group reading at Poets House.

 2019 Fellowship Mentors and Faculty